Fees & Payment Options

 For clients with out-of-network benefits, I can provide a superbill at your request, which you can submit to your insurance company for potential reimbursement.

-A limited number of sliding scale spots are available based on financial need.
-Please don’t hesitate to reach out if you have any questions about fees, reimbursement, sliding scale options, or upcoming insurance availability.
+Please don’t hesitate to reach out if you have any questions about fees, insurance eligibility or sliding scale options.

 Good Faith Estimate

-Under Section 2799B-6 of the Public Health Service Act
+Section 2799B-6 of the Public Health Service Act

 You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.

-For more information or to learn how to dispute a bill, visit www.cms.gov/nosurprises.
+• For more information about your rights, or to learn how to dispute a bill, visit www.cms.gov/nosurprises or call 1-800-985-3059.